akirov/ImgMatch/README.md

 ToDo
 ----

-- Handle closing the main window during processing, e. g.
-  "Ignore closeEvent() during processing, only call MyThread::stop(), and then when QThread::finished() signal arrives, you can actually close the window".

 - Deleting compare thread: pass parent QObject and verify automatic deletion, but not clear when this deletion will happen.
-  Or we can delete the thread object manually in compareFinished() after waiting for it to exit (where?).
+  Or we can delete the thread object manually in compareFinished() after waiting for it to exit.
+Did that.
   Or just connect &CompareThread::finished() with &QObject::deleteLater().

 - Extract CompareThread in a separate file?
 Rename to CompareManagerThread.